 Building Tips for Trouble-Free Concrete Slabs

 Concrete is the material of choice for driveways, sidewalks, patios, steps, and for garages, basements, and industrial floors.
 It is relatively inexpensive to install and provides an attractive, durable surface that is easy to maintain.
 Proper attention to the standard practices and procedures for constructing exterior or interior concrete can yield a concrete surface that will provide long-lasting, superior performance.
-Click here for some building tips that will aid in the construction of quality concrete projects.
+Learn more building tips that will aid in the construction of quality concrete projects.

 Cold Weather Concreting

-Rule number one is that ALL concrete must be protected from freezing until it has reached a minimum compressive strength of 500 psi, which typically happens within the first 24 hours.
+Rule number one is that all concrete must be protected from freezing until it has reached a minimum compressive strength of 500 psi, which typically happens within the first 24 hours.
 In addition, whenever air temperature at the time of concrete placement is below 40 degrees Fahrenheit and freezing temperatures within the first 24 hours after placement are expected, the following general issues should be considered: (1) initial concrete temperature as delivered; (2) protection while the concrete is placed, consolidated, and finished, and (3) curing temperatures to produce quality concrete.
-More about cold weather concreting.

 Curing in Construction

 Curing is the process in which the concrete is protected from loss of moisture and kept within a reasonable temperature range.
 This permits the chemical reactions between cement and water to take place.
 The result of this process is increased strength and decreased permeability, both of which improve durability in well proportioned concrete.
 Curing is also a key player in mitigating cracks in the concrete, which can also severely impact durability.
 The terms curing and drying are sometimes incorrectly used interchangeably.